Frequently Asked Questions

 Q: Can I send a photocopy of my certificate?

 A: Yes, or you can scan your application and email it to us.
+Apps such as TinyScanner can convert pictures of your certificates taken by your smart phone into PDF's.

 Q: I want to apply as a Consultant.
 What can I send as evidence of experience?